-Hi!
-You found our list of the best virtual minute to win it games.
+You found our list of the best minute to win it virtual games.

-Minute to win it games are challenges to complete in sixty seconds.
+Virtual minute to win it games are challenges to complete in sixty seconds.
 For example, cookie face, book brain, and simultaneous charades.
-These competitions often occur in person, however many games are also playable online via video meeting software.
+These competitions often occur in person, however many games are also playable online via video meeting software like Zoom.
 The purpose of these games is to sharpen reaction time and promote team bonding.

 This article includes:

-- virtual minute to win it games for adults
+- online minute to win it games for adults

-- easy minute to win it games with no supplies
+- virtual minute to win it games with no supplies

 Let’s get to it!